The Clear Edge

 The Executive Summary

-• Who this is for: Founders and operators anywhere between $0–$150K/month who are working hard but lack a single, end-to-end map of stages, decisions, constraints, and failure patterns across the entire journey.
+• Who this is for: Founders and operators between $0–$150K/month who work hard and want a single map of stages, decisions, constraints, and failure patterns.

-• The $0→$150K Problem: Without a stage-aware roadmap, operators bounce between offers, channels, hires, and tools, repeating the same 40 failure patterns and losing months to years on mis-sequenced moves at every revenue band.
+• The $0→$150K Problem: Without a stage-aware roadmap, you bounce between offers, channels, hires, and tools, repeat the same 40 failure patterns, and lose months to years on mis-sequenced moves at every revenue band.

-• What you’ll learn: The eight revenue stages from $0–$10K through $120K–$150K, the 100 major decisions with context and frameworks, the 40 most common failure patterns with prevention and recovery, and how core systems like The Signal Grid, The Revenue Multiplier, The Quality Transfer, The Five Numbers, and The Exit-Ready Business layer by stage.
+• What you’ll learn: The eight revenue stages from $0–$10K through $120K–$150K, the 100 major decisions with frameworks, the 40 core failure patterns, and how systems like The Signal Grid, The Revenue Multiplier, The Quality Transfer, The Five Numbers, and The Exit-Ready Business layer by stage.

-• What changes if you apply it: You move from treating each month like a fresh puzzle to knowing your exact stage, constraints, and next 3 decisions, steering around documented failure patterns instead of discovering them the hard way.
+• What changes if you apply it: You stop treating each month like a fresh puzzle and know your exact stage, constraints, and next 3 decisions, steering around documented failure patterns instead of discovering them the hard way.

 • Time to implement: Expect 1–2 weeks to locate your stage and map your next moves, then 3–6 months to execute and validate changes at your current band, with the full $0–$150K journey available as you advance.